-Figure 6.8: Superposition decoding example.
-The transmitted constellation point of user 1 is decoded first, followed by decoding of the constellation point of user 2.
 Here, α represents the fraction of the bandwidth devoted to user 1.
-Figure 6.9 plots the boundaries of the rate regions achievable with superposition coding and optimal orthogonal schemes for the asymmetric downlink AWGN channel (with $\mathsf{SNR}1 = 0 \; \mathrm{dB}$ and $\mathsf{SNR}2 = 20 \; \mathrm{dB}$).
+Figure 6.9 plots the boundaries of the rate regions achievable with superposition coding and optimal orthogonal schemes for the asymmetric downlink AWGN channel (with SNR1 = 0 dB and SNR2 = 20 dB).
 We observe that the performance of the superposition coding scheme is better than that of the orthogonal scheme.

-One can show that the superposition decoding scheme is strictly better than the orthogonalization schemes (except for the two corner points where only one user is being communicated to), i.e., for any rate pair achieved by orthogonalization schemes there is a power split for which the successive decoding scheme achieves rate pairs that are strictly larger (see Exercise 6.26).
+One can show that the superposition decoding scheme is strictly better than the orthogonalization schemes (except for the two corner points where only one user is being communicated to).
+That is, for any rate pair achieved by orthogonalization schemes there is a power split for which the successive decoding scheme achieves rate pairs that are strictly larger (see Exercise 6.25).
 This gap in performance is more pronounced when the asymmetry between the two users deepens.
 In particular, superposition coding can provide a very reasonable rate to the strong user, while achieving close to the single-user bound for the weak user.
 In Figure 6.9, for example, while maintaining the rate of the weaker user R_1 at 0.9 bits/s/Hz, superposition coding can provide a rate of around $R_2 = 3$ bits/s/Hz to the strong user while an orthogonal scheme can provide a rate of only around 1 bits/s/Hz.
-Intuitively, the strong user, being at high SNR, is degree-of-freedom limited and superposition-coding allows it to use the full degrees of freedom of the channel while being allocated only a small amount of transmit power, thus causing small amount of interference to the weak user.
-In contrast, an orthogonal scheme has to allocate a significant fraction of the degrees of freedom to the weak user
+Intuitively, the strong user, being at high SNR, is degree-of-freedom limited and superposition coding allows it to use the full degrees of freedom of the channel while being allocated only a small amount of transmit power, thus causing small amount

+of interference to the weak user.
+In contrast, an orthogonal scheme has to allocate a significant fraction of the degrees of freedom to the weak user to achieve near single-user performance, and this causes a large degradation in the performance of the strong user.